spatialillusions/milsymbol/docs/readme.md

 # Developing milsymbol

-Describe MS global here, and how to do extensions and other cool things
+Describe MS global here, and how to do extensions and other cool things.
+The API for MS global is under further development.